 Step 1 - Curate your work

-Showcase your best pieces.
+Showcase the best examples of your work.
 You need to present yourself in the best light possible.
 If you have some projects that are unfinished or you’re not quite happy with now is the time to revise them, they may end up making the cut for your portfolio.

-Choose quality over quantity, if you have 10-12 pieces that you are happy to showcase that is ample content for your portfolio as you start out.
-It will grow over time as you do more work.
+Choose quality over quantity, if you have 10-12 pieces that you are happy to showcase that is ample content for your art portfolio, to begin with.
+It will grow over time as you create more work.
 Let your portfolio tell a story of you as an artist and show a progression of your work.

 Order your pieces into categories.
 If you are presenting your work as a PDF use the chapter format, if you are creating a website use image galleries.